robtacconelli/kobra-x-bed-interceptor/README.md

 UNO R4 works just fine as it is without any additional component.

+Once wired, the UNO R4 fits on top of RFID reader (near the power-supply enclosure), there's just enough space to keep it in place.
+Technically no enclousure needed.

 ## Wiring

 The Kobra X PSU board (TDX-026) has a 5-pin connector linking to the mainboard, labeled: